Strategic guide for working in Australia

 Navigating professional culture and local corporate etiquette

-Australian boardrooms operate on a unique blend of informality and strict professionalism, often referred to as “mateship” in a corporate context.
-Hierarchies exist but appear flatter compared to European or Asian structures, encouraging open dialogue across all seniority levels.
-Decision-making tends to be pragmatic and direct, valuing concise communication over elaborate presentations.
-Building rapport often involves social interactions, such as morning coffee meetings, where personal authenticity is valued as highly as professional competence in establishing long-term trust.
+Australian boardrooms operate on a unique blend of informality and business professionalism, often referred to as “mateship”.
+Hierarchies exist but appear flatter compared to traditional global structures, encouraging open dialogue across all seniority levels.
+Decision-making tends to be pragmatic, valuing concise communication.
+Building rapport involves strategic networking, such as coffee meetings and Acknowledgement of Country protocols, where personal authenticity is valued alongside professional competence in establishing trust.

 Sydney - finance and tech headquarters